 Here’s how it works.

-The only catch with that is that you can only apply these points toward travel expenses, but you’d be surprised how widely that term applies.
-Flights and hotels are obvious, but Amex even categorizes a variety of other expenses like Uber rides as a travel expense, meaning they can be paid using your points as well.
+The only catch with that is that you can only apply these points toward travel expenses, but you'd be surprised how widely that term applies.
+Flights and hotels are obvious, but Amex even categorizes a variety of other expenses like Uber rides as travel expenses, meaning they can be paid using your points as well.

 Plus, that’s not even considering the other benefits you get from the card.
 The travel/baggage insurance and additional purchase insurance (for theft/damage of your items), the worldwide airport lounge access, the platinum hotel memberships, and everything else you see here are all just cherries on top.